Search Results - Brownlow, William Gannaway, 1805-1877

 Beginning his career as a Methodist circuit rider in the 1820s, Brownlow was both censured and praised by his superiors for his vicious verbal debates responding to rival missionaries of other sectarian Christian beliefs.
 Later, as a newspaper publisher and editor, he was notorious for his relentless replies in the form of personal attacks against his religious and political opponents, sometimes to the point of being physically assaulted.
 At the same time, Brownlow was successfully building a large base of fiercely loyal subscribers.

 Brownlow returned to Tennessee in 1863 and in 1865 became governor with support of the U.S. Army behind him.
 Brownlow aligned with the Radical Republicans in the state, supporting President Lincoln's Civil War and Reconstruction era policies and spent much of his term opposing the policies of Conservative Republicans.
 Brownlow's gubernatorial policies, which were both autocratic and progressive, helped Tennessee become the first former Confederate state to be readmitted to the Union in 1866, "exempting it from the lengthy federal military reconstruction inflicted on most of the South".
-After the Civil War, Brownlow again resumed his opposition to longtime political foe and then president Andrew Johnson, an often bitter and biting dislike for each other that both Brownlow and Johnson had put aside during the dark days on the Civil War.
+After the Civil War, Brownlow again resumed his opposition to longtime political foe and then-president Andrew Johnson, an often bitter and biting dislike for each other that both Brownlow and Johnson had put aside during the dark days of the Civil War.

 Soon after the Civil War, Brownlow and Radical Republicans utilized their control of state government to enfranchise male African-American former slaves with the right to vote and run for public office in Tennessee and extend other civil rights to all former slaves.
 Conservative Republicans generally opposed these actions by Brownlow and his Radical Republican base, and soon after, ex-Confederate political leaders and military officers joined into this opposition directed against Brownlow and utilized the Ku Klux Klan and likeminded vigilante groups in efforts to disenfranchise African-Americans across Tennessee.
 Provided by Wikipedia